shaimacs/Job-Search-Website/README.md

 ### User Stories
 - As a user, I should be able to search for a job in my city.
 - As a user, I should be able to search by a job title.
+- As a user, I should be able to search by a company name.
 - As a user, I should be able to apply for a job.
 - As a user, I should be able to upload my resume.
-- As a user, I should be able to share the job to my friends.
+- As a user, I should be able to share the job.

 ### WireFrames
 > WireFrame.
 <img src = "Images/WireFrame1.jpeg" >
 <img src = "Images/WireFrame2.jpeg" height="600" width="600">
 <img src = "Images/WireFrame3.jpeg" height="600" width="600">

 ### ER Diagram
+> ER Diagram.
 <img src = "Images/ERD.jpg">

 ### Use Case
+> Use Case.
 <img src = "Images/usecase-p3.png" height="600" width="600">

 # Use
 Either download the project or [Use it online](https://job-search-wesbsite.herokuapp.com/)
 <br><br><br>